What are payments on account?

 Payments on account are due on 31st January and 31st July, and are worked out as half the previous year's tax and class 4 National Insurance liability.

-When Susan actually does her tax return for 2015/16, let's say her liability for that year was actually £1,300.
+When Susan actually does her tax return, let's say her liability for that year was actually £1,300.
 She'll already have paid £1,200 on account for that, so she has only £100 to pay to make up the difference.
-This is called the 'balancing payment' and will be due by 31st January 2017.
+This is called the 'balancing payment' and will be due by 31st January the following year.